daniloasdotcom/angularchecklist/README.md

 ![Angular](https://img.shields.io/badge/Angular-FF5733?style=for-the-badge&logo=angular&logoColor=white)
 # Angular Way

-Welcome to Angular Way, your guide to start in Angular 17 and building stunning web applications with ease! 🚀
+Welcome to Angular Check List, your guide to start in Angular 17 and building stunning web applications with ease! 🚀

 ## Overview

-Angular Way is a repository dedicated to showcasing the fundamentals of Angular development.
+Angular Check List is a repository dedicated to showcasing the fundamentals of Angular development.
 Whether you're a novice looking to dive into Angular or an experienced developer seeking to enhance your skills, this project provides a comprehensive resource to guide you through the Angular ecosystem.

 ## Purpose

-The primary goal of Angular Way is twofold:
+The primary goal of Angular Check List is twofold:

 1. **Educational Resource**: Explore step-by-step tutorials, code examples, and best practices to understand the core concepts of Angular development.